aa830/BAe146-Family/README.md

   ```
 * Add `/home/user/fgfs-addons/Aircraft` to the list of aircraft folders in the Addons tab of the launcher,
   or add `--aircraft-dir=/home/user/fgfs-addons/Aircraft` on the command line.

+* Alternatively, download the code from this page, extract the ZIP, rename the file to BAe-146-Family and put it in your Aircraft folder

 * Use it ! :)

 ## Contents